openzipkin/zipkin/zipkin-transports/kafka/README.md

 a list of spans in json or TBinaryProtocol big-endian encoding.
 These spans are pushed to a span consumer.

-`zipkin.kafka.KafkaConfig` includes defaults that will operate against a Kafka topic advertised in Zookeeper.
+`zipkin.kafka.KafkaTransport.Builder` includes defaults that will operate against a Kafka topic advertised in Zookeeper.

 ### Encoding spans into Kafka messages
 The message's binary data includes a list of spans.
 Supported encodings